Should I invest in a Smart home?

-But an Apple HomePod can help out in the kitchen without big smart appliances.
+Or what about using an Apple HomePod to help out in the kitchen?
 Just ask: ‘Siri, how do I cook rice?’ or ‘Siri, what can I make with chicken and mushrooms?’ and your assistant will have the answer in seconds.

 5. Get Google to help organise things

-If you’re starting to feel like there are too many apps for different smart products, a Google Home Mini can connect to most of them, so you can control everything with voice commands.
+If you’re starting to feel like there are too many apps for different smart products, a Google Nest can connect to most of them, so you can control everything with voice commands.

 You can adjust your smart thermostat, dim your smart lightbulbs and with a Chromecast you can control your TV too.
 Just say “Hey, Google” and tell it what you need, then Google Home Mini will take care of it.